 - Toyota Grand Prix, Long Beach: It’s like a live version of a fast-driving video game, with Indy-style race cars zipping through the streets of downtown Long Beach at more than 200 miles per hour.
 If you’re starstruck, check out the celebrity race where you can see big names like Ricky Schroeder and Olympic medalist Dara Tores take a turn behind the wheel.

 - Del Mar Horse Show: This three-week event is held April through May.
-It's one of the most significant equestrian events in Southern California and more exciting than it sounds.
+It's one of the most significant equestrian events in Southern California, featuring examples of both Western riding and dressage and is a must-see event for horse lovers.

-- Stagecoach Festival, Indio is billed as California's Country Music Festival, with scores of performers and crowds of music-lovers.
-It's held near Palm Springs towards the end of the month.
+- Stagecoach Festival, Indio: Billed as California's Country Music Festival, with scores of performers and crowds of music-lovers.
+It's held near Palm Springs toward the end of the month.

-- Pacific Coast Dream Machines Show is an opportunity to see all kinds of motorized vehicles.
-If it has wheels, motors or propellers, it most likely will be on display.
+- Pacific Coast Dream Machines Show, Half Moon Bay: This event is an opportunity to see all kinds of motorized vehicles, from motorcycles to racing cars to monster trucks to planes.
+If it has wheels, motors, or propellers, it most likely will be on display.

 - Lyrid Meteor Shower: The best places to see the meteor shower's light show are far away from city lights and where there are few trees.
 The dark skies at Joshua Tree or Lake Shasta are excellent choices.

 - Whale Watching in April: Still migrating north this month, there may be a few gray whales.
-Humpback whales and orcas start to appear.
+Humpback whales and orcas also start to appear around this time.

-- Watch a Yacht Race: The Newport to Ensenada race kicks off in late April and watching them take off is fun, even if you don't get to see the ending of the three-day event which has been going on since 1948.
+- Watch a Yacht Race: The Newport to Ensenada race kicks off in late April and watching them take off is fun, even if you don't get to see the ending of the three-day event that's been going on since 1948.

 April Travel Tips

-- Coachella Valley Music and Arts Festival also sells out far ahead of time.
-In fact, your best bet for tickets is to buy them when they're first released and before they announce the next year's lineup, which is about a week after the festival ends.
+- Coachella sells out far ahead of time.
+In fact, your best bet for tickets is to buy them when they're first released and before they announce the next year's lineup, which is about a week after the previous year's festival ends.